IanisCatalin15/IanisCatalin15/README.md

 ---

 ## About Me
 I am a dedicated and detail-oriented developer with a passion for backend systems, game modding, and API integrations.
-With a background in International Relations and hands-on experience in billing and customer support, I bring strong analytical skills and a customer-focused mindset to every project.

 ---